sumit-chaudhary-pb15/Stock-Scrapper-and-Predictor/README.md

 2. historical period:
   - data, open, high, low, close, adj close, volume and name.

 Currently, working on developing AI/ML model for predicting stock close prices.
-This model will be avilable shortly.
+This model will be available shortly.

 # Steps for reproducing in your machine
 1. Create a virtual enviroment (Optional but would highly recommend as this comes under best practices)